lfaucheux/PyLUCCBA/README.md

 ## Invoking documentation

-You should abuse of the python-bultin [`help`](https://www.programiz.com/python-programming/methods/built-in/help) on any object defined in PyLUCCBA, as well as on any instantiated object, *e.g.*
+You should abuse of the python-bultin function [`help`](https://www.programiz.com/python-programming/methods/built-in/help) on any object defined in PyLUCCBA, as well as on any instantiated object, *e.g.*

     >>> import PyLUCCBA as cc
     >>> help(cc.CBAParametersEndogenizer)